Care Wellbeing & Inclusion Fund

 This project is to address shortfalls in the acquisition of living adaptations, care equipment, services and therapies between State provision and personal requirement enabling beneficiaries to establish a fully mobile, socially integrated lifestyle.

 The Ministry of Defence commissioned “British Nuclear Test Veterans Health Needs Audit” by Miles and Green, published in 2011 showed a large number of nuclear veterans face a wide range of debilitating issues affecting both mobility and social integration.
-Surveys by the BNTVA have found that considerable health issues are found in excess of National level expectations across the entire nuclear community.
+Surveys by the old BNTVA charity found that considerable health issues are found in excess of National level expectations across the entire nuclear community.

-Both the BNTVA and the NCCF are regularly approached by other service organisations to see if they can assist persons in the nuclear community
+The NCCF are regularly approached by other service organisations to see if they can assist persons in the nuclear community

 With over 26% of this community suffering from serious health problems and congenital defects (many of which are outside the ‘norm’ addressed by state social and health provision) a significant provision gap exists.

-How Will This Fund Work?
+How Does The Fund Work?

 The provision will be subject to identified need screening within the nuclear survivor community.